-“Slightly richer than the 2015 (also rebranded as Tinto, the estate’s red), while retaining the same tannic structure and a sense of freshness, it is also beautifully textured, with a velvety sensation on the palate.
+“Slightly richer than the 2015 (also released under the name Tinto, the estate’s red), while retaining the same tannic structure and a sense of freshness, it is also beautifully textured, with a velvety sensation on the palate.
 It also retains a sophisticated and magnificent finesse on the mid-palate.
-It has extraordinary potential, one of the best I know from the estate, if not Noval’s finest table wine.”
-(Wine Advocate 2018 - Mark Squires)
+It has extraordinary potential—one of the best wines I know from the estate, if not Noval’s finest table wine.”
+(Wine Advocate 2018 – Mark Squires)

 Buy your Quinta do Noval wines at the best price in a private sale!